Biography

 Professional biography

-Gemma has a diverse background as a qualified teacher with Qualified Teaching and Learning Status with Society for Education (fellow) and is also a registered adult nurse and nurse teacher with Principal Fellowship of Higher Education Academy (now Advance HE).
-She is currently Programme Leader for the BSc (Hons) Nursing (apprenticeship) and Senior Lecturer in nursing.
+Gemma has a diverse background as a qualified teacher with Qualified Teaching and Learning Status with Society for Education (fellow) and is also a registered adult nurse and nurse teacher with a Principal Fellowship of Higher Education Academy (now Advance HE).
+She is currently Co-Programme Leader for the BSc (Hons) Nursing (apprenticeship) and Senior Lecturer in nursing.

 Her experience includes secondary, further and higher education (maths, biology, health & social care), research management, private and NHS healthcare (community and acute setting).
-She holds a Doctor of Nursing, MSc Professional Education and PGCertHE obtained from DeMontfort University; BSc (Hons) Health & Social Care and PGCertAdvancing Healthcare Practice from the Open University.
+She holds a Doctor of Nursing (her professional doctoral study examined the concept of professionalism and social media), MSc Professional Education and PGCertHE obtained from DeMontfort University; BSc (Hons) Health & Social Care and PGCertAdvancing Healthcare Practice from the Open University.
 Gemma has extensive experience in online and distance education at a range of academic levels.
-Her professional doctoral study examined the concept of professionalism and social media.

 Research interests

 Gemma currently works on a range of research projects with a particular interest in professionalism, accountability (including the legal aspects of this), professional regulatory standards and apprenticeships.
-Ongoing research involves raising awareness of, assessment and decision making for [un]professional behaviours of nurses in social media, 'e-professionalism' policy, guidance and interventions, the role of the nursing associate, professionalism and socialisation, and dissemination of an NIHR project Witness to harm, holding to account | Faculty of Wellbeing, Education and Language Studies (open.ac.uk).
-Other interests include realist ethnography and realist methodologies.
-Gemma is a Human Research Authority Human Research Ethics Committee expert member.
+Ongoing research involves raising awareness of, assessment and decision making for [un]professional behaviours of nurses in social media, 'e-professionalism' policy, guidance and interventions, professionalism, and leads a team in the dissemination of a completed NIHR funded project Witness to harm, holding to account | Faculty of Wellbeing, Education and Language Studies (open.ac.uk) This project uniquely explored the experiences of public witnesses in Fitness to Practise proceedings, involving all thirteen UK health and social care regulators.
+Gemma led a workpackage; a novel content and website usability analysis of webpages and documents, making recommendations about how regulators can better communicate with people who want to raise a concern about a professional and after they raise a concern.
+Dissemination is via OU Open Societal Challenge funding 'Improving how the public engage with health and care professional regulation fitness to practise hearings'.
+We also have a collaboration with the Nursing and Midwifery Board of Ireland.

 Teaching interests